FailAcademy/learning/wdp-toronto/_projects/project-05.md

 Your project must:

 - Contain a static "About" page, styled appropriately (page.php)
-- Contain a static "Archives" page with a list of quote authors, categories, and tags, styled appropriately (custom page template)
-- Contain a Submit a Quote page with a functioning submission form for new quotes (custom page template)
+- Contain a Submit a Quote page with a functioning submission form for new quotes (page-submit.php)
 - Contain a blog post index assigned as the front page, styled appropriately (home.php)
 - Contain a single blog post view without comments, styled appropriately (single.php)
 - Contain a general archive (for categories, tags, etc.), styled appropriately (archive.php)